HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 1. While on Edit mode, open the Site manager and navigate to **Applications tab > Script Application**.
 Add it to the page.
 ![Add Script Application to Page](../developing_managing_content/_img/script_application.png)
 2. Click **Edit > Actions > Insert WCM Tag**.
-The **Insert a Tag** window appears. then select our page component (WCM Comments 1.0/Page Component)
+The **Insert a Tag** window appears.
 ![Insert WCM Tag](../developing_managing_content/_img/insert_wcm_tag.png)
 3. In the **Insert a Tag** window, select the following values:
     - In **Select a tag type** field, select **Content**.